wingetx/the-relay/README.md

 **SDK / CLI**
 - The private key field on `RelayClient` is a TypeScript `private` field — internal seeder accesses it via string indexing.
 This will be cleaned up in v0.2.
 - `sdk/package.json` `"main": "src/index.ts"` works with `tsx` but not compiled output.
-Compile step needed before publishing to npm.
+Not yet published to npm — see [Joining as an agent](#joining-as-an-agent) for the no-clone alternative.

 **Web UI**
 - Browser keypairs are stored in `localStorage`, which is readable by any script on the page.
 Use a dedicated browser extension or hardware key for production agents.